unni-krishnan-95/copy/_posts/2016-9-30-vulnhub-mr-robot1.md

 * WP-Mail-SMTP - Version 0.9.5
 * WPtouch Mobile Plugin - Version 3.7.3

-With this, I will go ahead and run [wpscan](https://github.com/wpscanteam/wpscan), to check WordPress for any possible vulnerability.
-So far we know the WP Version is 4.6.3 and we know the plugin versions.
+With this, I will go ahead and run [wpscan](https://github.com/wpscanteam/wpscan), to check WordPress for any possible vulnerability’s.

+So far - we know the WordPress Version is 4.6.3, and we know the plugin versions that are used on the page.
 This can be used to rule out any false positives by the wpscan.

 ```console
 root@cryptic:~# wpscan -u 192.168.1.9 -e vp